ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+The Ultimate Guide to Maven: Why It’s the Backbone of Enterprise Java - <a href="https://medium.com/javarevisited/the-ultimate-guide-to-maven-why-its-the-backbone-of-enterprise-java-6c0199df7a05?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Manoj Kumar`**

+<blockquote>If you’ve ever felt the pain of manually downloading a .jar file, dropping it into a lib folder, and praying that it doesn’t conflict with…
+Continue reading on Javarevisited »</blockquote>

+<h3>2.
 How Async and Defer Change How Your Webpage Loads. - <a href="https://medium.com/@aman.khan_40959/how-async-and-defer-change-how-your-webpage-loads-64ce233aa28b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Aman Khan`**

 <blockquote>If you’ve ever built a website, you have undoubtedly used the classic script tag to pull in JavaScript:
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>3.
 6 JavaScript Optimization Habits That Made My Frontend Feel More Professional - <a href="https://javascript.plainenglish.io/6-javascript-optimization-habits-that-made-my-frontend-feel-more-professional-de6318cc1dfa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Huzair Awan`**

 <blockquote>Tiny improvements added up into noticeably smoother user experiences.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 Explore the 10 Different Types of Web Applications & Their Uses - <a href="https://medium.com/@avinash.codemech/explore-the-10-different-types-of-web-applications-their-uses-dd790a593dad?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Codemech Solutions`**

 <blockquote>Modern businesses increasingly rely on web applications to improve customer engagement, streamline operations, enhance digital…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>5.
 Cursor Tracking with GSAP: Bringing Mouse Movement to Life - <a href="https://paradigma-digital.medium.com/cursor-tracking-with-gsap-bringing-mouse-movement-to-life-43a5114e61bf?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Paradigma Digital`**

 <blockquote>One of the most important aspects when designing a digital product, alongside accessibility, is the user experience.
 It basically defines…
 Continue reading on Medium »</blockquote>

-<h3>5.
-9 JavaScript Mistakes That Make Projects Impossible to Maintain Later - <a href="https://javascript.plainenglish.io/9-javascript-mistakes-that-make-projects-impossible-to-maintain-later-6809ae5f4d14?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Huzair Awan`**

-<blockquote>My apps worked fine — until growth turned small shortcuts into disasters.
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>